rossprogram/rossprogram.github.io/students/to-apply.md

 so it is best to complete your application well before the end of March for adequate consideration.

 <h2>Applying to Ross/Asia.</h2>
-<p>Applications for Ross/USA and Ross/Asia are handled together: the same application may be used for either or both programs.
+<p>Applications for Ross/USA and Ross/Asia are handled together:
+ the same application may be used for either or both programs.<br>
 <b>Home-Stay Opportunity.</b> <br>
 We offer an optional cultural exchange program prior to the start of Ross/Asia.
 Participants from outside China live with host families in China for a week,